bozsahin/knuth-conjecture/README.md

 26 takes 4 ops from 4, and 31 ops from 3.

-Solutions to 6 and 720 from either base shows depth-first effect.
+Solutions to 6 and 720 from either base show depth-first effect.

 7 is a toughie for both bases.